Git-Commit-Show/Attendee_page/README.md

 # Attendee_page
 One page application using node v12.x currently showing percentage of raised hands.
-Also using session id to keep track of active users
+Also using session id to keep track of active users. application is linked to redis v3.2 database

 packages used with their versions